kellentow/W-Modem/README.md

-# WModem USB Data Transfer Protocol Documentation
+# WModem Data Transfer Protocol Documentation

 ## 1. Overview

-The WModem USB Data Transfer Protocol defines a basic method for emulating a modem-like data transfer interface over USB.
-This protocol enables simple and reliable data exchange between a USB device (emulating a modem) and a host computer.
+- The WModem Data Transfer Protocol defines a basic method for communication over the Internet.
+This protocol enables simple and reliable data exchange between 2 computers.
+- A Python Program has been included that impliments this as a class

 ## 2. Protocol Description